eroticpink/kross-hugo-fleek/content/about/_index.md

 Give yourself 5-7 minutes a day.
 Press the play button of the video and start the way to a wrinkle free & youthful look.

 By starting practicing at age of 25 you will retain a wrinkle free face.
-By starting practicing at age of 45/50, within 2 to 3 months you will look 10 years yonger.
+By starting practicing at age of 45/50, within 2 to 3 months you will look 7 years younger.